Griffiths Family Farms

 The PD Hook breeding unit in Chippenham is part of its regionalisation programme of rearing and breeding chickens which has enabled the development of a safe, biosecure and efficient integrated agricultural operation.
 The unit has had two flocks exceeding the Ross targets by some margin.

-Avara Foods is the first end-to-end poultry supplier to have implemented an automated system of biocide control for pathogen suppression in its hatchers, designed to give its chicks the best possible start in life, with benefits throughout the business.
+Avara Foods is the first end-to-end poultry supplier to have implemented an automated system of biocide control for pathogen suppression in its hatchers.

-The innovation has been implemented with Sonas Developments in the UK.
-This innovation provides significant benefits in worker health and safety, animal welfare and commercial performance.
+This innovation has been implemented with Sonas Developments in the UK.
+To provide significant benefits in worker health and safety, animal welfare and commercial performance.